curif/AgeOfJoyQuartzDocumentation/content/Documents/The complete guide to configure cores.md

 The core name is derived from the filename and will be set to the string portion preceding "_libretro_android.so".
 In our example, the core name that will be used further will therefore be "swanstation".
 If we were using core `mednafen_saturn_libretro_android.so` the core name would be "mednafen_saturn"...

-Once you have added a core to `\data\` it will be autodetected by AoJ on startup and you can reference it in you cabinets:
+Once you have added a core to `cores`folder it will be autodetected by [[Age of Joy]] on startup and you can reference it in you cabinets:

 `description.yaml`:
 ``` yaml